Elder Abuse Attorneys Los Angeles & Orange County

 - Emotional Abuse: Can be characterized as any kind of verbal abuse, inflicting emotional duress on another person, intimidating or humiliating someone, as well as threatening their lives or livelihood.

 - Financial Gain/Exploitation: Seniors in vulnerable psychiatric or physical situations can be exploited.
 Unseemly caregivers might conceal funds, property or steal a senior’s assets.

-- Neglect: Neglect encapsulates a lot of broad terms.
-For example, if a caregiver refuses food, shelter or proper health care, all of this puts an elder person in a vulnerable and dangerous position.
+- Neglect: The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise which encapsulates a lot of broad terms.
+For example, if a caregiver refuses food, shelter or proper medical care, all of this puts an elder person in a very vulnerable and dangerous position.

 - Abandonment: Essentially, when a caregiver doesn’t provide proper care, they can go so far as to abandon an elder person, placing them in harm’s way.

-- Sexual Abuse: Non-consensual sex of any kind.
+- Sexual Abuse / Rape: Non-consensual sex of any kind.
 If an elderly person doesn’t have the mental facilities to say no, it’s sexual abuse.
-If a senior is forced to participate in any sexual act without their consent, it’s sexual abuse.
+If a senior is forced to participate in any sexual act without their consent, it’s sexual abuse and if there is penetration it might be considered Rape.
 Again, we know this is difficult to hear and read.

-- Physical Abuse: Slapping, pushing, shoving, punching, restraining, kicking, et al, are all forms of physical abuse inflicted upon seniors.
-Sometimes physical abuse can also incur by using medications improperly.
+- Physical Abuse: Assault, Battery, Slapping, Pushing, Shoving, Punching, Restraining, Kicking, et al, are all forms of Physical abuse inflicted upon seniors and dependent adults.
+Physical Abuse can also incur by using medications improperly.